RqbMedi/rqbmedi.github.io/_pages/publications.md

 **13. [A Fair OR–ML Framework for Resource Substitution in Large-Scale Networks](https://arxiv.org/abs/2511.18269)**
  - Authors: Mohan Ved, **Er Raqabi El Mehdi** and Van Hentenryck Pascal

+**14. ID-PaS: Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs**
+ - Authors: Cai Junyang, **Er Raqabi El Mehdi**, Van Hentenryck Pascal and Dilkina Bistra

-**14. Integrated Scheduling and Routing in the Flexible Job Shop with Heterogeneous Transbots**
+**15. Scheduling and Routing in the Flexible Job Shop with Heterogeneous Transbots: A Constraint Programming Approach**
  - Authors: Arnovi Moinuddin, **Er Raqabi El Mehdi** and Van Hentenryck Pascal

-**15. When the LLM becomes the OR Expert: A Framework for Primal Large-Scale Re-optimizations**
+**16. When the LLM becomes the OR Expert: A Framework for Primal Large-Scale Re-optimization**
  - Authors: Tinghan Ye, Ved Mohan, **Er Raqabi El Mehdi** and Van Hentenryck Pascal

 <br>